Search

 Methods

 We collected TANF data from multiple sources, including the ACF and the Urban Institute’s Welfare Rules Database.
-Data collection yielded state-level panel data from 2017 to 2023.
-We used multivariate logistic regression models to test the association between each policy adoption and a set of predictor variables, including macroeconomic conditions, racial compositions, and poverty politics.
-We then employed a difference-in-difference design with augmented inverse probability weighting, a doubly robust approach (Baker et al., 2025), to examine the dynamic effects of state-level WTW requirements and sanctions-lifted policies on TANF caseload and case closure.
+Data collection yielded state-level panel data from 2016 to 2023.
+We employed a difference-in-differences design with augmented inverse probability weighting, a doubly robust approach, to examine the dynamic effects of state-level WTW requirements and sanctions-lifted policies on TANF caseloads and case closures.
 We accounted for state-specific socio-economic and demographic characteristics to reduce confounding effects.
 We also conducted sensitivity analyses that considered data from different sets of states and used alternative model specifications.

 Results

-Preliminary findings indicate that state poverty rates, unemployment rates, the distribution of TANF funding, and the racial composition of caseload were significantly associated with TANF policy decisions in response to COVID-19.
-We observed heterogeneous policy effects across different periods and racial/ethnic groups.
+Preliminary findings indicate heterogeneous policy effects across different periods and racial/ethnic groups.
 The overall impact of the TANF COVID-19 policy was most pronounced in 2021 and gradually diminished.
-The policy significantly increased the adult caseload for all racial/ethnic groups except for Asian, Native Hawaiian, and Pacific Islander (ANHPI) populations.
-The most considerable effects were for Hispanic, American Indian, and Alaskan Native (AIAN) participants.
-A further analysis of state policy choices on WTW requirement suspensions and sanction removals revealed that the sanction-lifted policy significantly increased the adult caseload for AIAN and Hispanic groups by 41% and 27% (p<.05).
-At the same time, this policy significantly decreased case closures for AIAN by 25% (p<.05).
+The policy significantly increased the adult caseload for American Indian and Alaskan Native (AIAN) and Hispanic populations.
+A further analysis of state policy choices regarding WTW requirement suspensions and sanction removals revealed heterogeneous policy mechanisms across racial and ethnic groups.
+Over the study period, the WTW requirements-lifted policy significantly increased the adult caseload for Hispanic groups by 49 percent (p<.01).
+The sanction-lifted policy significantly increased the adult caseload for AIAN and Hispanic groups by 39 percent and 27 percent (p<.05).
+At the same time, this policy significantly decreased case closures for AIAN by 29% (p<.01).
+Some short-term policy effects were observed for ANHPI and Black participants, but not for White participants.

 Conclusion and Implications

 This study examines TANF program disparities across US states in response to the COVID-19 pandemic.
-It highlights the role of welfare policy in alleviating pandemic impacts on vulnerable populations.
-Findings reveal heterogeneous policy effects across racial/ethnic groups and inform equitable WTW practices, particularly relevant for the implementation of the TANF pilot program (2025–2030).
+It highlights the role of welfare policy in alleviating the impacts of the pandemic on vulnerable populations.
+Findings show varied policy effects across racial/ethnic groups, informing equitable WTW practices amid increased federal focus on work requirements for Medicaid and SNAP after the passage of the One Big Beautiful Bill Act (OBBBA).